ahw/vim-hooks/README.md

 groupings, the relative order of the hook scripts matches their order of execution.

 The buffer has a few buffer-only key mappings that allow you to interactively disable and re-enable VimHook scripts as well as open them in a new window.
 Below is a screenshot of the `:ListVimHooks` buffer demonstrating this functionality.

-Note there are two sections in this buffer: the **Mappings** section which shows a "cheat sheet" of the buffer-local mappings and the **Hooks** section which, for each VimHook script, shows a checkbox indicating enabled/disabled state of the script, the matching pattern associated with that script (where `*` represents
+There are two sections in this buffer: the **Mappings** section which shows a "cheat sheet" of the buffer-local mappings and the **Hooks** section which, for each VimHook script, shows a checkbox indicating enabled/disabled state of the script, the matching pattern associated with that script (where `*` represents